|

 item for a detail set may be specified to override the default of

 using the primary path.
-The (detail) search item number may be
+The (detail) search item name or number may be

-specified with the dataset, seperated by a dot.
+specified with the dataset, separated by a dot.

-The examples below all specifiy to export the data set PO-RECEIPTS
+The examples below all specify to export the data set PO-RECEIPTS

 (set number 39) of the data base IOSDB, using chained export and